-Target to align with Zero Carbon 2050 (30% reduction in transport generated carbon emissions by 2030)
+Target to align with Zero Carbon 2050 (47% reduction in transport generated carbon emissions by 2035)

-Table 6: Relationship between the vision, objectives and targets able, accessible and sustainable imment (Chart to Madium Tarm) MoT Outcomes Alignment (Long Term) MoT RLTP Objectives Outcomes RLTP Headline targets ignment (Short to Medium Term) RLTP 10-year transport priorities RLTP Priority investment areas RLTP Other priority implementation areas Outcomes are the result of change.
+Table 6: Relationship between the vision, objectives and targets

+MoT Outcomes Alignn nent (Long Term) Government Policy Priority Al ignment (Short to Medium Term) MoT Outcomes RLTP Objectives RLTP Headline targets RLTP 10-year transport priorities RLTP Priority investment areas RLTP Other priority implementation areas Outcomes are the result of change.
 Desired outcomes are the manifestation of the future state that is envisioned in the plan.
 Objectives represent what we want to accomplish.
 More specific than outcomes but not as specific as policies and targets Specific level of performance sought in relation to an objective - in particular to a measure over a ten-year period.
 Identify a strategic response to each problem statement and frame these as 10-year transport priorities RLTP Investment area Other policy or planning activities Healthy and safe people Communitites have access to a safe transport system Target to align with Road to Zero (50% reduction in deaths and serious injuries on our roads by 2030) User behaviour and roads are no longer fit for purpose and cause death and serious injuries.
 (25%) Speed management areas Cycle safety Intersection safety Road safety programmes Road Policing Inclusive access Communities have access to a range of travel choices to meet their social economic health and cultural needs Double the use of active travel and public transport mode share by 2030 Mode Choice: Current transport form and design constrains access for healthy, safe and sustainable transport choices (30%) The transport network is unable to cope with the demands of sustained population and economic growth and is constraining access to social and economic opportunities.
-(30%) Public Transportation - RPTP Cycling Networks Nelson Future Access Programme Richmond Growth Programme Business Case Car parking policies Marlborough bus trials Marlborough Cycling Strategy Nelson Active Transport Strategy Tasman Walking and Cycling Strategy Future Development Strategy updates Intensification action pla Reviewing land use in district and environment plans Travel Demand Management Environmental sustainability Reduced negative impact on the environment from transport activities Target to align with Zero Carbon 2050 (30% reduction in transport- generated carbon emissions by 2030) Environmental Impact: Vehicle use is contributing to atmospheric and terrestrial pollution (10%) Public Transportation - RPTP Cycling Networks Nelson Future Access Programme Richmond Programme Business Case Improving stormwater treatment Greenways (and planting vegetation) Catchment Management Planning Resilience and security Communities have access to a resilent transport system Reduced number of hours that sections are closed due to unplanned distruptions Resilience: The susceptibility of our network leads to loss of access for the community.
-(15%) Richmond Growth Programme Business Case Nelson Future Access Programme Takaka Hill Resilience Project Picton ferry precinct Alternative SH1 Route Improvements Sea level rise response Coastal hazards study Flood modelling A sustainable transport system that is integrated with well planned The network condition and function is better in 2030 than 2020 Improved monitoring Imporved asset management systems
+(30%) Public Transportation - RPTP Cycling Networks Nelson Future Access Programme Richmond Growth Programme Business Case Car parking policies Marlborough bus trials Marlborough Cycling Strategy Nelson Active Transport Strategy Tasman Walking and Cycling Strategy Future Development Strategy updates Intensification action plans Reviewing land use in district and environmental plans Travel Demand Management Environmental sustainability Reduced negative impact on the environment from transport activities Target to align with Zero Carbon 2050 (30% reduction in transport- generated carbon emissions by 2030) Environmental Impact: Vehicle use is contributing to atmospheric and terrestrial pollution (10%) Public Transportation - RPTP Cycling Networks Nelson Future Access Programme Richmond Programme Business Case Improving stormwater treatment Greenways (and planting vegetation) Catchment Management Planning Resilience and security Communities have access to a resilent transport system Reduced number of hours that sections are closed due to unplanned distruptions Resilience: The susceptibility of our network leads to loss of access for the community.
+(15%) Richmond Growth Programme Business Case Nelson Future Access Programme Takaka Hill Resilience Project Picton ferry precinct Alternative SH1 Route Improvements Sea level rise response Coastal hazards study Flood modelling A sustainable transport system that is integrated with well planned The network condition and function is better in 2030 than 2020 Improved monitoring Increased renewal activities Imporved asset management systems